ml4ai/delphi/docs/grfn_spec.md

             "CROP_YIELD::CROP_YIELD.loop$2::loop$1"

-    -   An assignment of the variable \"CROP\_YIELD::UPDATE\_EST::RAIN\" within a single loop in the CROP\_YIELD function in the CROP\_YIELD namespace:
+    -   An assignment of the variable \"CROP\_YIELD::\_TOP::RAIN\" (i.e., the
+    	variable \"RAIN\" was defined in the default \"top\" level scope, within the namespace CROP\_YIELD) within a single loop in the CROP\_YIELD function in the CROP\_YIELD namespace:

-            "CROP_YIELD::CROP_YIELD.loop$1::assign$CROP_YIELD::UPDATE_EST::RAIN"
+            "CROP_YIELD::CROP_YIELD.loop$1::assign$CROP_YIELD::_TOP::RAIN"

-        (Note that the above string is still unambiguous to parse to recover the components pieces of the name: the first two names separated by \'::\' are the `<namespace_string>` followed by the `<scope_string>`, with the rest being the `base_name` of the function, which itself is an \"assign\" of a variable that itself is a complete `<identifier_string>`)
+        (Note that the above string is still unambiguous to parse to recover the components pieces of the name: the first two names separated by \'::\' are the `<namespace_string>` followed by the `<scope_string>`, with the rest being the `<function_base_name>` of the function, which itself is an
+        \"assign\" of a variable that itself is a complete `<identifier_string>`)

 Top-level GrFN specification
 ----------------------------

-The top-level structure of the GrFN is the `<grfn_spec>` and is itself a JSON attribute-value list, with the following schema definition:
+The top-level structure of the GrFN specification is the `<grfn_spec>` and is itself a JSON attribute-value list, with the following schema definition:

     <grfn_spec>[attrval] ::=
-        "start": <string>
-        "source" : <string>
         "date_created" : <string>
+        "source" : list of <source_code_file_path>
+        "start": list of <string>
         "identifiers" : list of <identifier_spec>
         "functions" : list of <function_spec>

-There will be one GrFN spec file corresponding to each source code file analyzed by program analysis.

-The \"start\" attribute holds the name of the entry point of the (Fortran) source code i.e. the PROGRAM module.
-In the absence of this module, this string will remain empty: \"\".

-The \"source\" attribute is used to uniquely identify the source code file that has been analyzed.
-The \"source\" is represented the same way as a `<namespace_path>` (as described above) except that the final name (the name of the file itself) _will_ include the file extension.

 The \"date\_created\" attribute is a string representing the date+time that the current GrFN was generated (this helps resolve what version of the program analysis code (e.g., for2py) was used).

+There may be a single GrFN spec file for multiple source code files.

+	CHOICE: The issue is that there are some source files that define many identifiers and program elements that may be used in many system sub-program components.
+If we have a single GrFN spec for each \"Program\", then we will be redundantly reproducing many identifiers and other program element declarations (variables, functions).
+The alternatives are:
+		- (1) A single GrFN spec for a given program and get the redundancies.
+		- (2) Have a single GrFN spec for each source progam file, and develop method for importing/using GrFN specs that are used by other GrFN specs.
+		- (3) Develop an alternative mapping of source code to GrFN representation that allows for single GrFN spects for reused components that could be imported/used by other GrFN files, but still grouping source files by program.

+    FOR NOW: Go with option-1: The main target of a GrFN spec file is all of the source code files involved in defining a program.

+	FOR NOW: the \"source\" attribute is a list of one or more `<source_code_file_path>`s.
+The `<source_code_file_path>` identifying a source file is represented the same way as a `<namespace_path>` (as described above), except that the final name (the name of the file itself) _will_ include the file extension.

+It is also the case that there may be multiple \"start\" points (or none at all) for a given program.
+For this reason, the \"start\" attribute is a list of zero or more names of the entry point(s) of the (Fortran) source code (for example, the PROGRAM module).
+In the absence of any entry point, this value will be an empty list: `[]`.

 The \"identifiers\" attributes contains a list of `<identifer_spec>`, as has been defined above in the section on Identifiers.